aiven/aiven-docs/docs/products/opensearch/dashboards/get-started.md

 OpenSearch Dashboards come with three demonstration datasets included.
 To add sample data follow these steps:

-1. On the OpenSearch Dashboards landing page click on **Add sample data**.
+1. On the OpenSearch Dashboards landing page click **Add sample data**.
 2. Choose one of the available datasets and click **Add data**.
-3. Click on **View data** to open the dashboard.
+3. Click **View data** to open the dashboard.

 ## Tools and pages